joemarlo/NYC-data/Analyses/Bayesian-Citibike/README.md

 # Final project for NYU Bayesian Inference

-A Bayesian approach to predicting Citibike ridership based on weather alone
+A Bayesian approach to predicting Citi Bike ridership using only simple predictors: weather and day of the week

 <br>